 Will/Way forward – what will you do to make sure it happens?
 What is the way forward?

 Outcome – what goals do you want to set?

 Situation – how does your current situation impact on this?

 Choices – what choices are open to you and what would the consequences of each of these choices?

 Review – how will you make sure it happens?

 Both follow a similar pattern of questioning and discovery.

-Coaching is a very powerful process as it helps the person being coached to realise they have the answers and by engaging in a coaching process/conversation they can uncover/unlock those answers themselves and as such become masters of their own destiny.
-Therefore coaching is the ultimate client-centred learning approach as everything comes from the client.
+Coaching is an immensely powerful process as it helps the person being coached to realise they have the answers and by engaging in a coaching process/conversation they can uncover/unlock those answers themselves and as such become masters of their own destiny.
+Therefore, coaching is the ultimate client-centred learning approach as everything comes from the client.
 If you like it is – getting the learning out of the client, rather than putting it in.